 Silicone skinpads are a very effective balance between creams and injections.
 Products like SiO Beauty’s SkinPad can provide medical-grade results without the pain or expense of injections or surgery.
 And unlike creams by themselves, the SiO Beauty SkinPad provides fast-acting, wrinkle-smoothing effects while you sleep.

-Used in conjunction with the SiO Beauty Décolleté Cleansing Discs and the SiO Beauty Décolleté Serum (mentioned above), the SiO Beauty SkinPad provides all-night and all-day healing at a fraction of the cost of injections or surgery.
-Just cleanse the décolleté with an SiO cleansing disc before bed, wear the SiO SkinPad while you sleep, and then apply the SiO serum in the morning.
+Used in conjunction with the SiO Beauty Décolleté Cleansing Discs, the SiO Beauty SkinPad provides all-night healing at a fraction of the cost of injections or surgery.
+Just cleanse the décolleté with an SiO cleansing disc before bed, wear the SiO SkinPad while you sleep, and then apply your serum in the morning.

 New York City dermatologist Dr. Ryan Neinstein elaborates on the SiO Beauty 24-Hour System: